ActiveCampaign/inbound-demo-rails/README.md

 This project contains a demo Rails app that shows how to implement inbound email processing using [Postmark’s inbound webhooks](https://postmarkapp.com/why/inbound).

 You will need to have a [Postmark account](https://postmarkapp.com) to run this demo.
+If you don’t have one already, [sign up for a free account](https://account.postmarkapp.com/sign_up).

 ## Getting Started

-_This tutorial you have Ruby 2.4.1 installed.
+_This tutorial assumes you have Ruby 2.4.1 installed.
 If not, please [install it using RVM](https://rvm.io)._

 1. Clone this repository to your local machine.